-Last year, Chas (Eldest Boy) finally asked the question: "It's really you and dad, isn't it?
+Last year, Chas (Eldest Boy) finally asked the question: "It's really you, isn't it?
 I mean.
 I know.
 I've just been pretending."

 "Yes.
 Don't spoil it for your brothers."

 "Gasp!
 I WOULDN'T!"
-And so Chasbo joined Sean and I in the best fib of them all.
+And so Chas joined in the best fib of them all.

 Chas feels himself much too old for storytime these days.
 He curls up in his own bed with his own more grown-up book, and seldom comes to snuggle anymore.
 But when I started to read Tolkien's enchanting writing, he crept over and we all made room.
 Max said "But it says "Tolkien" on the front!
 Is this real?"
 Sam looked like he was wondering the same thing, but was afraid to ask.
 He is strenuously avoiding the Question, since he is not yet ready for the Answer.